tb00-cloud/netwatch/Readme.md

 netwatch:beta
 ```

 Currently, the application does not support HTTPS security directly.
-Instead, you should offload the SSL on a reverse proxy or application load balancer (layer 4).
+Instead, you should offload the SSL on a reverse proxy or application load balancer/gateway.

 ### High availability